elastio/bon/website/src/guide/benchmarks/compilation.md

 ### Can `bon` improve compile times?

+It will be possible to reduce compile times once the [`associated_type_defaults`](https://github.com/rust-lang/rust/issues/29661) nightly Rust feature hits stable.
+See [this comment](https://github.com/rust-lang/rust/issues/29661#issuecomment-2466765240), that measures the improvement at 21-60%.

-Definitely, but it comes at a cost 🪙. `bon` prioritizes the convenience of the generated builder API, documentation cleanness, and higher level of compile-time checks by default.
+Any other improvements come at a cost 🪙. `bon` prioritizes the convenience of the generated builder API, documentation cleanness, and higher level of compile-time checks by default.

 If you'd like to improve your compile times, consider disabling compile-time checks for overwrites of optional members in setters with [`#[builder(overwritable)]`](../../reference/builder/member/overwritable).
 However, don't rush with that, think carefully about the tradeoff you would make.